mendix/docs/content/appstore/app-services/3d-viewer.md

 #### 7.4.2 Configuring the LicenseToken in Developer Portal

-Alternatively, you can also add or update `LicenseToken` via the [Developer Portal](/developerportal/deploy/environments-details).
+Alternatively, you can add or update LicenseToken as a constant in the [Developer Portal](/developerportal/deploy/environments-details).

-1. After you create a deployment package, you can configure the application constants before deploy.
+Before you deploy your app, configure the app **Constants** in the deployment package

 ![licensetoken-cloudportal](attachments/3d-viewer/licensetoken-cloudportal.jpg)

-2. For alredy deployed app, you can also change existing `LicenseToken` value change , and restart the app.
+If you have already deployed your app, change the existing **LicenseToken** constant value on the **Model Options** tab and restart the app:

 ![licensetoken-envdetails](attachments/3d-viewer/licensetoken-envdetails.jpg)